Before You Begin

-- You can perform Instant VM Recovery for a VM that has been successfully backed up at least once.
+- You can perform Instant Recovery for a VM that has been successfully backed up at least once.

 - If you want to scan VM data for viruses, check the secure restore requirements and limitations.